tallen116/ansible-windows-dev/README.md

-# ansible-windows-dev
+# Ansible Windows Devlopment

-Setup Windows environment to test Ansible roles and modules
+This will help you setup Windows environment to test Ansible roles and modules.

+## packer-windows

+Contains files to help build images for Windows.